Kidney Stone Treatments

 To make an appointment:

-Mantu Gupta, MD, Director of the Kidney Stone Center at Mount Sinai, discusses innovative and non-invasive options for the treatment and management of kidney stones.
+Mantu Gupta, MD, Director of Mount Sinai's Kidney Stone Center, discusses the increased risk for kidney stones during the summer.
 Watch this video